Last Updated on February 17, 2021 by Chenée Lewis

 - baking soda and baking powder - these learners help to give us the lift and texture we want.

 - salted butter - the butter should be frozen.
-I just toss it in the fridge for about an hour before making the dough, or you can freeze it overnight if you're making these cinnamon scones in the morning!
+I just toss it in the fridge for about an hour before making the dough, or you can freeze it overnight if you're making these cinnamon chip scones in the morning!

 - full-fat sour cream - this adds the perfect texture and complex flavor!